dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 To remove a specific content resource within a dashboard item a consumer can make a *DELETE* request to the below resource URL, where
-\<content-resource-id\> should be replaced by the identifier of a resource associated with the dasboard item; e.g. the identifier of a report or a user.
+\<content-resource-id\> should be replaced by the identifier of a resource associated with the dashboard item; e.g. the identifier of a report or a user.
 For instance, this can be used to remove a single report from a dashboard item of type reports, as opposed to removing the dashboard item